 - The flatter end, or ‘flat cut’, however, contains less fat and is a thinner portion of the breast muscle.

 - The packer cut is a whole cut, both point and flat together.

 So which brisket cut is best for grilling?

 The packer cut makes for a juicier serving of meat with an even distribution of fat.
 Those on a diet might prefer a flat cut because it’s got way less fat than the point cut, but much of the flavor is actually in the fat so…you know…just saying.

 10 – 12 lbs.
 Your electric smoker should also be able to accommodate the brisket easily when the doors are closed.
 At an average ½ lb serving per person, you’ll have enough for at least 8 - 10 briskets and some choice leftovers.

 Not sure what a healthy serving of brisket looks like?
-You mind find it useful to review the American Heart Association’s guidelines for healthy eating portions and servings.
+Do you mind finding it useful to review the American Heart Association’s guidelines for healthy eating portions and servings?

 For the best results, prepare and rub down the brisket at least one day before you grill it.
 Massage the salt and pepper liberally over the entire brisket, including the fatty parts, evenly.
 Wrap it in foil and leave it in the fridge overnight.
 Your mouths will thank you later!

 Woodchips Impact the Flavor of Your Brisket